tanmay0329/Cloud-Computing-Computer-Network-CP/README.md

 ## 🚀 Project Completion

 Congratulations!
 You have successfully set up a ROS package, integrated WebSocket communication, and implemented real-time sensor data logging and visualization.
-This project demonstrates your ability to work with ROS, sensor data integration, and real-time data visualization, showcasing your technical skills and problem-solving capabilities.
+This project demonstrates your ability to work with ROS, sensor data integration, lake detection and real-time data visualization, showcasing your technical skills and problem-solving capabilities.

 # **GLOF Detection System** 🚀

 ## **Project Overview**

 This project involves the integration of multiple environmental sensors with a WebSocket-based communication system for real-time data streaming and logging.
-The goal is to gather sensor data, visualize it using PlotJuggler, and process it for GLOF (Glacial Lake Outburst Flood) detection.
+The goal is to gather sensor data, visualize it using PlotJuggler, and process it for GLOF (Glacial Lake Outburst Flood) detection, also detect lakes created and reduce the water in them to prevent GLOF.

 ## **Key Features**
 - Integration of various sensors (BNO055, DHT22, BMP280, etc.) for monitoring critical parameters.
 - Real-time data streaming using WebSockets.
 - Data logging to CSV for historical data analysis.
 - Real-time data visualization using PlotJuggler.
+- Model for lake detection.

 ---